 We test goodwill for impairment annually as of October 31, or more frequently if events or changes in circumstances indicate that the carrying amount of goodwill may not be fully recoverable.
 In evaluating the recoverability of goodwill, we compare the fair value of each of our reporting units to its carrying value to determine potential impairment.
 If the carrying value of a reporting unit exceeds its fair value, the implied fair value of that reporting unit's goodwill is to be calculated and an impairment loss is recognized in the amount by which the carrying value of the reporting unit's goodwill exceeds its implied fair value, if any.
 The fair values of our reporting units were determined using a weighted average of a market approach and an income approach.
 Under the market approach, fair values are estimated using published market multiples for comparable companies.
 We calculate fair values under the income approach by taking estimated future cash flows that are based on internal projections and other assumptions deemed reasonable by management and discounting them using an estimated weighted average cost of capital.
-Based on the annual goodwill impairment test as of October 31, 2012, 2011 and 2010, we determined there was no impairment of our goodwill.
-The fair value of each of our reporting units as of October 31, 2012 significantly exceeded its carrying value.
+Based on the annual goodwill impairment test as of October 31, 2013, 2012 and 2011, we determined there was no impairment of our goodwill.
+The fair value of each of our reporting units as of October 31, 2013 significantly exceeded its carrying value.

 We test each non-amortizing intangible asset (principally trade names) for impairment annually as of October 31, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
-During fiscal 2012, we adopted new accounting guidance which permits an entity the option to perform a qualitative evaluation about the likelihood that an indefinite-lived intangible asset is impaired in order to determine whether it should calculate the fair value of the asset.
-Accordingly, in performing our fiscal 2012 annual review we first assessed qualitative factors for certain trade names to determine whether it was more likely than not that the asset's fair value was less than its carrying amount and if necessary, performed a quantitative analysis comparing the asset's current fair value to its carrying amount.
 To derive the fair value of our trade names, we utilize an income approach, which relies upon management's assumptions of royalty rates, projected revenues and discount rates.
 We also test each amortizing intangible asset for impairment if events or circumstances indicate that the asset might be impaired.
 The test consists of determining whether the carrying value of such assets will be recovered through undiscounted expected future cash flows.
 If the total of the undiscounted future cash flows is less than the carrying amount of those assets, we recognize an impairment loss based on the excess of the carrying amount over the fair value of the assets.
 The determination of fair value requires us to make a number of estimates, assumptions and judgments of such factors as projected revenues and earnings and discount rates.
-Based on the intangible impairment tests conducted, we did not recognize any impairment losses in fiscal 2012; however, we recognized pre-tax impairment losses related to the write-down of certain customer relationships of \$4.3 million and \$1.1 million during fiscal 2011 and 2010, respectively, the write-down of certain trade names of \$.2 million and \$.3 million during fiscal 2011 and 2010, respectively, and the write-down of certain intellectual property of \$.5 million during fiscal 2011, within the ETG to their estimated fair values.
+Based on the intangible impairment tests conducted, we did not recognize any impairment losses in fiscal 2013 and 2012; however, we recognized pre-tax impairment losses related to the write-down of certain customer relationships, intellectual property and trade names of \$4.3 million, \$.5 million and \$.2 million, respectively, during fiscal 2011, within the ETG to their estimated fair values.
 The impairment losses pertaining to certain customer relationships and trade names were recorded as a component of selling, general and administrative expenses in the Company's Consolidated Statements of Operations and the impairment losses pertaining to intellectual property were recorded as a component of costs of goods sold.